SpaceCraftTR/spacesockets2/README.md

 # SpaceSockets 2.0
-## Makes socket programming much easier and cross-platform for C++ developers!
+## Makes network programming much easier and cross-platform for C++ developers!

 Hello, developers!
 Here is the SpaceSockets 2.0 (a.k.a SpaceSockets2)!